 - Conference calls, on-line meetings, collaboration sites, and other web-based events.

-Attending the 2017 Annual Meeting & EXPO will give new class members the opportunity to learn more about APTA, the industry and its members, build their professional network and relationships, bond with fellow classmates, see and hear the deliveries of the graduating class executive leadership project presentations, and better realize the many learning and professional development opportunities ahead of them for the coming program year through the Leadership APTA program.
+Attending the 2018 Annual Meeting will give new class members the opportunity to learn more about APTA, the industry and its members, build their professional network and relationships, bond with fellow classmates, see and hear the deliveries of the graduating class executive leadership project presentations, and better realize the many learning and professional development opportunities ahead of them for the coming program year through the Leadership APTA program.

 Additional Benefits: One of the goals of Leadership APTA is to develop future leaders of APTA.
 The Leadership APTA program requires that each sponsoring organization actively supports at least one additional year of APTA involvement from its Leadership APTA participant immediately upon graduation through work on APTA committees, task forces or special projects.